 Pickle Jar Lakes hike route description

-From the parking lot walk north beside the highway for about 100 metres.
-Cross the road and pick up the obvious, though unsigned trail that curves northeast into woods of aspen and conifers.
+From the parking lot walk north beside Highway40 for about 100 metres.
+Cross the highway and pick up the obvious, though unsigned trail that curves northeast into woods of aspen and conifers.
 Start climbing.

-Approximately 20 minutes into the hike you’ll get a good view of the trail heading up.
+Approximately 20 minutes into the Pickle Jar Lakes hike you’ll get a good view of the trail heading up.
 For a while you can hear road traffic.
 Eventually it gets drowned out by the sound of the creek you can see in places below you.

 The trail drops into the forest after cresting the first pass.
 Then it’s up again but the views show up.
 Mist Mountain appears off to the west-northwest.
 Reach the high point of the entire hike at a 2137 m pass.